 The potential for nickel within the Bindi Bindi area was originally identified by Poseidon Limited in 1968 (see LTR: ASX release, 16th April 2020) with shallow RAB drilling returning a number of significant intersections including:

 The area drilled by Poseidon is coincident with Liontown’s northern-most nickel anomaly (Figure 5) and the intersections were reported to be hosted by strongly weathered, oxidised ultramafic rocks.
 Poseidon interpreted the elevated nickel values to be related to primary sulphides at depth based on the steep orientation of the mineralised zones and anomalous (>300ppm) copper nearby.

 Figure 5: Bindi Bindi area: Aerial photograph over coloured magnetic image showing nickel anomalies

-Preliminary data from Liontown’s recently completed Airborne Electromagnetic (AEM) survey has defined multiple late time responses possibly indicative of sulphide zones hosted by fresh bedrock beneath transported cover.
+Preliminary data from an Airborne Electromagnetic (AEM) survey completed in 2020 has defined multiple late time responses possibly indicative of sulphide zones hosted by fresh bedrock beneath transported cover.
 The EM responses are largely within the previously defined 15km Mt Yule - Felton Au- PGE corridor where multiple geochemical anomalies are coincident with magnetic highs interpreted to be caused by shallow mafic-ultramafic intrusions.

-LTR now plans to follow up the AEM with ground-based EM surveys in preparation for a drill program in late 2020.
+LTR followed up the AEM with ground-based EM surveys in preparation for a drill program which commenced in late 2020.

 The Moora Project comprises 3 contiguous, granted exploration licences (E70/5217, E70/5286 and E70/5287) which form a 467km2 area located ~150km NNE of Perth, Western Australia.